 Purpose of Testing the Waters

-Testing the waters has two chief purposes: The first is communicating with potential investors, gathering their feedback, and explaining the direction of the company, and the second is to evaluate the market before having to invest large sums.
+Testing the waters has two chief aims: The first is communicating with potential investors to explain the direction of the company and gathering their feedback.
+The second is to evaluate the market before having to invest large sums in an actual IPO.

 Communication with Potential Investors